Report: Atlantic City casino smoking ban may cost 2,500 jobs

 At the high end of its projections, the report says 10% of Atlantic City's casino workforce could lose their jobs if smoking is banned.

-It also found that with a smoking ban, non-gambling revenue would fall by up to $93 million, or 6.5%, and tax revenue would fall by as much as 44%.
+It also found that with a smoking ban, non-gambling revenue would fall by up to $93 million, or 6.5%, and tax revenue would fall by up to 44%.

 The report also acknowledged that some non-smoking patrons would be more likely to visit casinos if smoking was banned.
 But the report found that the extra business would not be enough to offset an overall decline in gambling revenue.

 It does not expect every smoker to stop coming to Atlantic City's casinos if smoking is banned.
-About 13% of smokers would still visit casinos, according to the report, and they also have the option of gambling online.
+The report predicted that smokers would constitute 13% of total visitors to the casinos, and they also have the option of gambling online.

-But that would hurt the casinos: the report says casinos keep less than 10% of online gambling revenue, with the rest going to online operators, tech partners and related costs.

 ———

-Note: This story was first published Feb.
-23, 2022.
-It was updated Feb.
-28, 2022, to correct that Spectrum Gaming Group’s report predicted smokers would constitute 13% of visitors to the casinos, not that 13% of smokers would continue to patronize the city’s casinos if a ban were enacted.